ByteTrix/ClipFast/README.md

 ## Features

 - 🚀 One-click URL copying to clipboard
-- 📱 Share URLs via popular social platforms:
+- 📱 Use OS Native Share Feature (Only in Chromium Browsers)
-  - WhatsApp
-  - Telegram
-  - Facebook
-  - Twitter/LinkedIn/Reddit/Pinterest
 - 🔄 Generate QR codes for quick mobile sharing (Only in Firefox)
-- 🖥️ Clean and intuitive popup interface
+- 🖥️ Clean and intuitive Share popup interface for Firefox
 - 🌐 Cross-browser support (Chrome, Firefox, Edge)
 - 📋 Clipboard integration with success/error feedback